VirenCPadarthi/EECS348-LAB11-Task3/README.md

 Collaborators: None

+Purpose:

-Purpose: Used Linux on Windows [WSL] to compile the c program and get the output file.
+- Used Linux on Windows [WSL] to compile the c program and get the output file.

+- Pushed Docker Image to the Docker Hub